 The 2020 Ford Explorer represents more than a mere evolution of the Explorer’s family-meets-outdoors template; with the first major redesign given to this mainstream, mid-size family SUV in nine model years, it follows a completely different game plan.

-The Explorer’s attractive design and its excellent ride and handling and well-appointed interior all factor into this model’s 6.8 rating on our overall scale—a number that will likely change when official crash-test data is available.
+The Explorer’s attractive design, excellent ride and handling, well-appointed interior, and strong safety ratings all factor into this model’s 7.0 rating on our overall scale.
 (Read more about how we rate cars.)

 The 2020 Explorer built on a fresh rear-wheel-drive platform that enables a 200-pound weight drop in base form versus last year.
 A new generation of turbo-4 and V-6 engines provides power to most of the lineup, with a 10-speed automatic transmission for all.
 The high-performance ST model gets a cranked-up version of the turbo V-6 making 400 horsepower.

 Four-wheel drive and a multi-mode driving system with off-road-oriented and towing modes are offered on most of the lineup.
 For the first time you can choose a hybrid version of the Explorer.
 The Limited Hybrid model—appropriate, as the hybrid is limited to the Limited trim—subs in a 44-hp motor unit at the input end of the transmission plus a 3.3-liter non-turbo V-6.